Skip to main content

 mkdir -p .kilo/agent .kilo/rules .kilo/command

 AGENTS.md is Kilo's cleanest project instruction file and works as a cross-tool standard.
-It is the best place to preserve the durable parts of your team's conventions: coding standards, testing expectations, review rules, repo-specific caveats, and definitions of done.
+It's the best place to preserve your team's conventions: coding standards, testing expectations, review rules, repo-specific caveats, and definitions of done.

 Copilot's applyTo-based .instructions.md files are real functionality.
-There's no direct file-format equivalent in Kilo.
+There's no direct file-format equivalent in Kilo, so rather than renaming files:

 • move universal rules into AGENTS.md